minio/docs/source/reference/minio-mc-admin/mc-admin-prometheus.rst

       Valid values are ``cluster``, ``node``, or ``bucket``.

-      If not specified, the command returns cluster metrics.z
+      If not specified, the command returns cluster metrics.